IRS-Public/tax-withholding-estimator/README.md

 The Fact Graph is used in two places: first as a declared Scala dependency in `build.sbt`, and second as a vendored JavaScript file that gets sent to the client.

-If you make changes to the Fact Graph, and you want to propapage those changes, you need to do two things:
+If you make changes to the Fact Graph, and you want to propagate those changes, you need to do two things:

 1. Run `make publish` in the Fact Graph repo

+   Note: Scala.js compilation occurs during `make publish`.
+It can produce slightly different output even with identical source code.
+As a result, the vendored files (`factgraph-3.1.0.js` and `main.mjs.map`) may change after running this command even if no Fact Graph source was modified.
+If you haven't made any Fact Graph changes, these don't need to be committed.
 2. Run `make copy-fg` in this repo

-Note that the `make copy-fg` target assumes that the Fact Graph repo is located in `../fact-graph`.
+   Note: `make copy-fg` target assumes that the Fact Graph repo is located in `../fact-graph`.

 ## Audit Mode